Background Image for Header:

 The pre-nursing program provides a foundation in biology, anatomy and physiology, chemistry, math, psychology and sociology required for admission into, and success in, any nursing program.
 Students should work with their adviser to ensure they meet the prerequisites of the program to which they intend to apply.

-The associate of arts in pre-BSN Nursing prepares students to apply specifically to the bachelor of nursing (BSN) program offered by West Virginia University’s School of Nursing on the Beckley, Keyser and Morgantown campuses.
+The associate of science in pre-BSN Nursing prepares students to apply specifically to the bachelor of nursing (BSN) program offered by West Virginia University’s School of Nursing on the Beckley, Keyser and Morgantown campuses.
 The first year of the program provides all the prerequisite courses required for admission into the BSN program and the second year will be completed after admission to that program.
 Students are selectively admitted to the BSN nursing program when all pre-BSN requirements have been satisfactorily completed.
 Minimum requirements include a 3.00 cumulative GPA and at least a 3.00 in all prerequisite courses.

 Students who are not accepted into the BSN program after the first year and/or those who plan to apply to another nursing program should use the pre-nursing (General Studies) associate of arts major.